populse/populse_mia/docs/source/documentation/pipeline_example.rst

 Pipeline iteration
 ------------------

-There are two ways to iterate a pipeline (or a process): one is by cerating a regular iterative pipeline (with "direct" inputs), the other is using input filters linked to the database.
+There are two ways to iterate a pipeline (or a process): one is by creating a regular iterative pipeline (with "direct" inputs), the other is using input filters linked to the database.

 Direct iteration
 ++++++++++++++++